Line of Duty Death and Disability Benefits

 Pennsylvania’s Act 101 of 1976, the Emergency and Law Enforcement Personnel Death Benefits Act, provides for a one-time payment of death benefits to the surviving spouse,

 minor children, or parents of firefighters, ambulance or rescue squad members, and law enforcement officers killed in the performance of their duties.

 The death must be causally related to the performance of duties.

 Under the Act, the Commonwealth pays the political subdivision for which the deceased worked.
 The political subdivision is responsible for making payment to the beneficiaries.

-For more information about these Act 101 benefits, contact the Department of General Services, Bureau of Risk and Insurance Management, Room 406, North Office Building,
+For more information about Act 101 benefits, see the Pennsylvania Department of General Services (DGS) website or contact DGS, Bureau of Risk and Insurance Management, Room 406, North Office Building,

 Workers’ Compensation Benefits